AXErunners/axe/doc/README.md

-# AXE Core
+# AXE core

 This is the official reference wallet for Axe digital currency and comprises the backbone of the Axe peer-to-peer network.
-You can [download Axe Core](https://github.com/AXErunners/axe/releases) or [build it yourself](#building) using the guides below.
+You can [download AXE core](https://github.com/AXErunners/axe/releases) or [build it yourself](#building) using the guides below.

 ## Running